Converting an enquiry into an order

 Click Cancel to return to the enquiry without confirming the order.

+If no purchase order request is required, then you will see this dialogue instead.
 The relevant service provider will already have received the new order information and the order will be listed as a new order in the works list.

 NOTE: Flow360 retains all enquiries and orders as part of the permanent history of the objects they relate to.
 This allows all users to review the history at any time.